ugroh/markdown/README.md

 $a_x + b_x = c_x$\relax
 ```

-If the Markdown package ever produces strange results, you can use
+Much better!
+If the Markdown package ever surprises you, use the Lua CLI to
-the Lua CLI to peek under the hood and inspect the results of the conversion.
+peek under the hood and inspect the results of the conversion.

  [lua-cli]: https://mirrors.ctan.org/macros/generic/markdown/markdown.html#lua-command-line-interface "Markdown Package User Manual"